darealshinji/debian-packaging/devel/gcc-4.9/README.md

 GNU Compiler Collection
 =======================

-This build of the GNU Compiler Collection includes front ends for C, C++, Objective-C, Objective-C++ and Java, as well as libraries for these languages (libstdc++, libgcj,...).
+This build of the GNU Compiler Collection includes front ends for C, C++ and Objective-C as well as libraries for these languages.
 GCC was originally written as the compiler for the GNU operating system.
 The GNU system was developed to be 100% free software, free in the sense that it respects the user's freedom.

 This package is primarily intended to be used on Ubuntu 14.04 where GCC 4.9 is missing.